 Has your Instagram direct message has been read?

-- In a private message, you will see ‘Seen’ under your message when the recipient has read it.
+Instagram provides immediate feedback to tell you that a message has been read (or at least seen) by its recipient.
+If the message is private (one on one), you will see ‘Seen’ under your message when the recipient has read it.

 Avoid sending a read receipt for Instagram direct messages